Folling/graphite/README.md

 # Support
 I have a fulltime job and can only afford so much time for alloy.
 If you would like to change that in the future consider donating to the project (note: Donating link will follow, alloy isn't worth donating yet).
 I also appreciate feedback (next to constructive criticism) so feel free to email me at coding@folling.de.

+# Naming
+graphite was the first invented term for all of the libraries in alloy.
+It was chosen because of the relation to "graphics" and because graphite is used in pencils for "drawing".